Ayush-Dube/dailyDiary/july2025/july25.md

 >[!IMPORTANT]
 >vsCode supports html style formatting .
 Therefore,u can see border style and color in vsCode but not on github.
+>In order to see these alerts properly on vsCode u need extentions such as enhanced markdown or all in one md.